Batman: The Animated Series

-Parents need to know that this animated incarnation of Batman -- like all shows and movies centering on the Caped Crusader -- is dark and violent.
+Parents need to know that Batman: The Animated Series -- like all shows and movies centering on the Caped Crusader -- is dark and violent.
 Batman is a deeply conflicted hero who doesn't hesitate to use his fists to settle a disagreement (though he never kills his targets).
 Although the content is of high quality overall, the complicated messages and frequent fights mean this series isn't for the littlest viewers.

 What's the story?

 BATMAN: THE ANIMATED SERIES follows the adventures of Bruce Wayne and his alter ego, Batman.
 This cartoon version, which originally ran from 1992-1995 (it still airs in syndication and is available on DVD), closely mirrors most other takes on the Dark Knight: Bruce comes from one of the most affluent and generous families in Gotham City.
 As a child, he witnessed his parents' murder -- an event that ultimately leads him to become Batman.
 As an adult, Bruce (voiced by Kevin Conroy) is left carrying the responsibility of the family mansion and the family business, Wayne Enterprises; but most of all, he's left carrying guilt, since he blames himself for his parents' deaths.
 With the help of servant-turned-father figure Alfred (Efrem Zimbalist Jr.), Bruce creates Batman to get his revenge on all the criminals in Gotham.
 Later on, he's joined by sidekick Robin (Loren Lester).